I was born some time ago,

 For starters, it’s very discouraging and humiliating to be seen by others as odd, weird, crazy, different, backward, naïve, gullible, unsophisticated, a country bumpkin, poorly educated, a Plyg — and so on and so forth.

 But as for writing my Memoirs, all I’m sure of is, given a choice of leisure-time activities, writing was and still is likely my first choice, despite how time-consuming and how much work it is.
 I enjoy writing.
-I like the creative aspect of it, especially.
+I especially like the creative aspect of it.

-There I cathart (thought fart!), find solace, am my own best friend and companion — my mind, my muse, and I … There I unravel the pains and mysteries of my past as well as my present journey towards self-actualization and individuation.
-And there I grow and develop as I ponder each breakthrough and step of my awakening into my “brave new world.”
+There I cathart (“thot-fart”), find solace, am my own best friend and companion — my mind, my muse, and I … There I unravel the pains, plans, and mysteries of my past as well as my present journey towards self-actualization and individuation.
+There I grow and develop as I ponder each breakthrough — each step of my awakening into this “brave new world.”

 While journaling, I also compare my new insights and experiences with the drama, trauma, and brainwashing of my past.
 And in my writing, I celebrate and come to better understand each epiphany and step I encounter in my exciting adventure as I look through my new window — my new “looking glass” on the world — and reflect on the past and present.

-In my first few years in this new world, I questioned whether I had done the right thing — whether I had indeed been turned over to the buffetings of Satan and his wicked world.
-But the longer I was away from the cult and the more I took a good view of what was happening there, the more I could rest assured I had made the right decision when in 1967 I fled “God’s only true church,” as the cult called it.
+During my first few years in this new world, I questioned whether I had done the right thing — whether I had indeed been turned over to “the buffetings of Satan” and his wicked world.
+The longer I was away from the cult and the more I took a good look at what was happening there, the more I was confident that I had made the right decision in 1967 when I fled “God’s only true church,” as the cult calls it.

 Many of my past life’s experiences and the brainwashing of growing up in a cult had blocked my feelings and thoughts.
 Writing helped and is still helping me unblock these feelings and the mind control, thus allowing me to gradually move ahead in my life’s journey, free and unencumbered.